Skip to main content

 On a $2M portfolio, that is $60,000-$66,000/year before taxes — an amount that must cover healthcare (which can run $15,000-$25,000/year for a couple before ACA subsidies at low income levels) and any education costs if children are involved.

-The Specific Risks That FIRE Plans Face
+What Specific Risks Do FIRE Plans Face That Standard Analysis Misses?

 Three risks that standard 30-year retirement analysis underweights for FIRE: